point-4ward/Home-Assistant/extras/readme_files/configuration.md

 zone: !include_dir_list config/components/zone/
 ```

-I have also used 'packages' in the core configuration to group some items together in to a combined 'device' (like a radio player for my chromecasts, and an alarm clock function that switches on lights and plays music), as these create a single device I have kept that configuration together.
+I have also used 'packages' in the core configuration to group some items together in to a combined 'device' (like a radio player for my chromecasts, and an alarm clock function that switches on lights and plays music).
+As these create a single device I have kept that configuration together.
+You can copy a whole package to your configuration, change the entity_id's to match yours, and have a working device straight away if you wish.

-This means I can keep all the configuration files in an order that makes sense to me, and keeps them small so they are easy to debug.
+This means I can keep all the configuration files in an order that makes sense to me, and keeps them small (or packaged) so they are easy to debug.
 The only files in my system with more than 50 lines are `configuration.yaml` , `secrets.yaml` and the packages.
 I then use a folder called 'extras' to hold anything else relevent to the install or to enhance this repo(like bash scripts and github resources).

 All of which, for me, leads to an easy to manage configuration system that looks something like this...